-- 2 semesters Advanced Portuguese
+- 2 semesters of Advanced Portuguese

-- 2 Linguistics courses, one in Spanish linguistics and one in Portuguese linguistics
+- 2 linguistics courses, one in Spanish linguistics and one in Portuguese linguistics

-- 2 Courses 300-level or above taught in Portuguese (may be cross-listed)*
+- 2 courses at the 200-300 level taught in Portuguese (may be cross-listed)

 Integrated Writing Requirement